chazzka/clanekforest/clanek.md

 ### Proposed novelty isolation forest enhancement
 In this section, we propose a new approach for making forest detect novel observations.
-The proposed service is able to differe
+The proposed service is able to make